ewulczyn/ewulczyn.github.io/_posts/2015-02-12-AB_testing_with_sampled_data.md

 for each of the banners, we can use numerical methods to arrive at the distribution over functions of the conversion rates.
 We will be most interested in the distribution over the percent difference in conversion rates.
-For a more thorough introduction to bayesian AB testing, check out this [post](http://engineering.richrelevance.com/bayesian-ab-tests/).
+For a more thorough introduction to Bayesian AB testing, check out this [post](http://engineering.richrelevance.com/bayesian-ab-tests/).

-The code below demonstrates running a traditional bayesian AB test, where the number of impressions are known in advance.
+The code below demonstrates running a traditional Bayesian AB test, where the number of impressions are known in advance.
 In particular, we compute a 100-\\(a\\)% confidence interval for the percent lift that B gives over A.